eddy-Wang/Intelligent-Room-Booking-System/README.md

 ---

-## User Manual (PDF)
-For a detailed guide on how to use the system—including booking procedures, room management, and administrative functions—please refer to our [User Manual](./User%20Manual.pdf).

----

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own projects under the terms of the license.